Skip to main content

 listeners.tcp.default = 5673

-The same example in the classic config format:
+The above example is equivalent to the following classic config format:

 %% this is a comment